 Badass Boast: After blowing off Koro-sensei's index finger, she delivers this:

 Ritsu: "The killing probability of the next shot is less than 0.001%.
 The killing probability of the shot after that is less than 0.003%.
 The probability that I'll be able to kill you by graduation is more than 90%."

 Break the Cutie: Her creators wanted to turn her from her cheerful personality to her emotionless killer machine again.
 However, she was able to save and hide her memories from them and retaining her personality.

 Heel-Face Turn: Originally a loner who tried to assassinate Koro-sensei without caring about the other students.
 After Koro-sensei upgraded her, she is now one of the True Companions.

-Hollywood Hacking: She has high hacking skills since she is a AI and she hacked every cell phone of her classmates to download herself, which gives her a mobile version of herself called "Mobile Ritsu", which is very useful for the class.
+Hollywood Hacking: She has high hacking skills since she is a AI and she hacked every cell phone of her classmates to download herself, giving them a mobile version of herself called "Mobile Ritsu", which is very useful for the class.
 During the Assassination Island arc, she hacks the secure system of the Fukuma Hotel Palace.

 Zettai Ryouiki: Grade A, during the times when her human visual representation is rendered as a full body.